PetrosExarchos/Algorithms-And-Complexity/README.md

 3. Open the Terminal or create a new Terminal (Ctrl+Shift+`).

-4. Type: "dotnet new console" (no quotes) and press Enter to create a new console C# project.
+4. Type: "dotnet new console" and press Enter to create a new console C# project.

-5. Type: "dotnet build" (no quotes) to build the created project.
+5. Type: "dotnet build" to build the created project.

 (more information regarding creation of a new c# console project: https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code)